Nat15005/AREP-Taller2-Microframeworks-WEB/README.md

-# Book Management Server

-This project implements a simple HTTP server in Java that handles multiple client requests sequentially.
-The server is capable of reading files from the local disk and serving any requested files, including HTML pages, JavaScript, CSS, and images.
-It features a basic HTTP server architecture, which processes client requests and sends responses.
-Additionally, the project incorporates asynchronous communication through REST services in the backend.
-As a demonstration of the server's functionality, a web application was developed for managing books, allowing users to add, delete, and list books.
+# Web Framework Development for REST Services and Static File Management

+This framework allows developers to define REST services using lambda functions, manage query values from requests, and specify the location of static files.
+The goal is to provide a robust and scalable framework for building web applications with backend services and static file handling.

+As a demonstration of the server's functionality, a simple web application is included to handle books.
+It allows users to add, delete, and list books using REST services.

 ## Getting Started